 Parent is an "emerging growth company" as defined in the JOBS Act.
 As an emerging growth company, Parent is only required to provide two years of audited financial statements and only two years of related selected financial data and management discussion and analysis of financial condition and results of operations disclosure.
 In addition, Parent is not required to obtain auditor attestation of its reporting on internal control over financial reporting, has reduced disclosure obligations regarding executive compensation and is not required to hold non-binding advisory votes on executive compensation.
 This allows an emerging growth company to delay the adoption of these accounting standards until they would otherwise apply to private companies.
 Parent has elected to take advantage of such extended transition period.
-Parent cannot predict whether investors will find the Class A Ordinary Shares to be less attractive as a result of its reliance on these exemptions.
-If some investors find the Class A Ordinary Shares to be less attractive as a result, there may be a less active trading market for the Class A Ordinary Shares and the price of the Class A Ordinary Shares may be more volatile.
+Parent or predict whether investors will find the Class A Ordinary Shares to be less attractive as a result of its reliance on these exemptions.
+If some investors find the Class A Ordinary Shares to be less attractive trading market for the Class A Ordinary Shares may be more volatile.